 Yes, you have to be a REBNY (Real Estate Board of New York) Member Firm to be able to access the RLS (REBNY Listing Service) which functions as a sort of MLS (i.e. multiple listing service, an inter-broker database to facilitate cooperation on listings) for the New York City region.

-Beware of spending upwards of $1000 on such services as you will generally end up being listed in the NY State MLS or the Long Island MLS, both of which are irrelevant to NYC.
-While there is a Manhattan MLS, it is not very popular vs. REBNY which has over 16,000 members.
+Beware of spending upwards of $1000 on such services as you will generally end up being listed in the NY State MLS or the Global MLS, both of which are irrelevant to NYC.
+While there was a Manhattan MLS which has since been absorbed by the Hudson Gateway MLS, it never was very popular vs. REBNY which has over 17,000 members as of this writing.

 What are your savings should you use a broker in NYC for an assisted FSBO listing?